The Impact of PCOS on Fertility

 Lifestyle Modifications:

 Making certain lifestyle modifications can have a significant impact on fertility for women with PCOS.
-Maintaining a healthy weight through a balanced diet and regular exercise is crucial, as excess weight can worsen hormonal imbalances and hinder ovulation.
+Maintaining a healthy through a balanced diet and regular exercise is crucial, as excess weight can worsen hormonal imbalances and hinder ovulation.
 Additionally, managing stress levels is important, as stress can further disrupt hormone regulation.
 By adopting a healthy lifestyle and reducing stress, women with PCOS can enhance their fertility potential.

 Fertility Medications:

 In some cases, fertility medications may be prescribed to stimulate ovulation in women with PCOS.
 Two commonly used medications are clomiphene citrate and letrozole.
-These drugs work by regulating hormone levels and promoting the release of eggs from the ovaries.
+These drugs by regulating hormone levels and promoting the release of eggs from the ovaries.
 By increasing the chances of ovulation, fertility medications can improve the likelihood of conception for women with PCOS.

 In Vitro Fertilization (IVF):